SophZoe/Genetic_Algorithm/README.md

 ```
 .
 3. **Run Locally**

-Open the src.py in any IDE of your choice.
+Open the py-files from the Folder src in any IDE of your choice.

 For the processes that run with JS NODE: